AdmiralXy/42get_next_line/README.md

 ### About

-The aim of this project is to make you code a function that returns a line, read from a file descriptor.
+The aim of this project is function that returns a line, read from a file descriptor.

 * Calling get_next_line() in a loop will then allow you to read the text